 I talk more about this with my clients, but if you are only ranking your strategy as average, it is likely that you are not using data to create your strategy.
 You need to NERD out on this stuff (or hire someone to nerd out for you – oh hi!).

 Next, let’s talk about what you hope to gain from creating content.
 Creating content for the sake of creating content is a waste of your time.
 In the same SEMrush study, it reported that 76% of businesses considered an increase in traffic the KPI (key performance indicator) they watch to measure the success of their marketing.

 Organic traffic IS important, but getting more leads is what personally gets me out of bed in the morning.
 If you are going to outsource your marketing, make sure you are clear on what you define as success.

 Below are just a few examples of what content marketing can look like in your business!

 - Instagram Posts/Social Media – YUP!
 I thought I would start with one I think most of you are doing really well already.
 If you are creating free content to attract qualified leads, this counts.
 SO many wedding industry professionals I follow on the gram, absolutely POUR into their stories and provide such value to their audience.

 - Blogging – Okay, I am going to be honest.
 Maybe I can get behind saying most of you are doing this already.
 But, I can’t say most of you are doing it well.
 I am calling BS to the industry experts who are saying “even once a month is enough”.
 But more than that, most of you haven’t blogged since 2017.
 If this is you, you are reallllly doing a disservice as clients who hit your website will wonder if you are even still in business.
-I am obviously going to recommend you outsource this, but if not, can you at least go in and change the dates (or remove them!).

 - Any website content.
 Content marketing is not just your blog.
 If your about page is bringing all the brides to the yard, well done.
 We can also consider publications that feature and share your work, as well!